top of page

 Inka shamanism: Eagle-Condor

-Orin-Daben energy body: Soul Heart Jewel, Heart Torus Cocoon
+Orin-Daben energy body: Soul Heart Jewel, Heart as the centre of the Torus Cocoon

 Rays of Light: 2nd Ray of Love and Wisdom